puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 the cached version manually: `gem install /var/cache/rubygems/gems/cowsay-0.2.0.gem`

+### Errors creating the cowsay.pp manifest in Manifests and Classes quest

+In version 1.2.5 of this guide, users are instructed to create manifests for the cowsayings module, but the module directory structure doesn't yet exist, leading to errors.
+This can be resolved by manually creating the module directory
+structure: `mkdir -p cowsayings/{manifests,examples}`.

 ### I completed a task, but the quest tool doesn't show it as complete

 The quest tool uses a series of [Serverspec](http://serverspec.org/) tests for